grp-bork/nHUMAnN/README.md

 #### Per-sample input directories

 All files in a sample directory will be associated with name of the sample folder.
 Paired-end mate files need to have matching prefixes.
 Mates 1 and 2 can be specified with suffixes `_[12]`, `_R[12]`, `.[12]`, `.R[12]`.
 Lane IDs or other read id modifiers have to precede the mate identifier.
-Files with names not containing either of those patterns will be assigned to be single-ended.
-Metaphlow assumes samples that consist of both single and paired end files to be paired end with all single end files being orphans (quality control survivors).
+Files with names not containing either of those patterns will be assigned to be single-ended. nHUMAnN assumes samples that consist of both single and paired end files to be paired end with all single end files being orphans (quality control survivors).